rezvanp351/python-function/README.md

 # 🐍 Python Functions — Explained for Beginners

-This guide contains **simple and practical examples** of Python functions from W3Schools, with extra explanations for beginners.
+This guide contains **simple and practical examples** of Python functions for beginners, with extra explanations for beginners.
 Each section explains **what the code does**, **why it’s useful**, and shows an **example** you can test yourself.

 ---